qt37t247/27years_2traps/Ecology/README.md

 Moths captured the traps are counted and discarded every one to seven days between May and October.

-We averaged the trap catches to estimate the monthly average number of moths per trap for the subsequent analyses (see "Count_data_Fig.S1.R", also use this to produce Fig. S1 for the overview of count data).
+We averaged the trap catches to estimate the monthly average number of moths per trap per night for the subsequent analyses (see "Count_data_Fig.S1.R", also use this to produce Fig. S1 for the overview of count data).

 ## Step 2.
 Environmental data collection